Section 4. Helicopter Route Chart Program

 1. Recommended altitudes/flight ceilings/floors must avoid restricted/military airspace requiring prior authorization or clearance to enter.

-2. All routes depicted on a helicopter route chart must, to the maximum extent practicable, reference ground objects that can be readily identified from the air.
+2. All routes depicted on a Helicopter Route Chart must, to the maximum extent practicable, reference ground objects that can be readily identified from the air under visual meteorological conditions (VMC).

 1. Recommended altitudes/flight ceilings/floors must avoid airspace requiring prior authorization or clearance to enter.

-2. Care should be exercised to avoid recommending altitudes or flight ceilings/floors which could cause helicopters operating on a designated route to encounter inflight wake turbulence generated by large, fixed wing traffic.
+2. Care should be exercised to avoid recommending altitudes or flight ceilings/floors which could cause helicopters operating on a designated route to encounter inflight wake turbulence generated by large, heavy, or super aircraft.

 3. When altitude/flight ceiling changes are required, they should be based on a descent rate of 250-350 feet per nautical mile.